50 Interesting & Fun Facts About Arizona State You Should Know

 Aerial shot of geologic formations with layers in hues of purple, gray, and brown

-It's home to Petrified Forest National Park
+Arizona is home to the Petrified Forest National Park

 It's also known as the "Grand Canyon State"